iturner72/book-notes/the_4-hour_work-week.md

 emerged: *datsu-sara suru*, to escape(datsu) the salaryman(sara) lifestyle.
 * 232 The quantifiable end result was three more designs per day than his usual average and three total hours of additional billable client time.
-For explanations, he identifies removal of commute and fewer disctractions from office noise.
+For explanations, he identifies removal of commute and fewer distractions from office noise.
 * 233 Sherwood didn't expect to get two days per week approved.
 He asked for two so that, in the case his boss refused, he could ask for just one as a